The Parent Trap II: Music

 The film's score was composed by Charles Fox.
-The theme song is "Let's Keep What We've Got", written by Fox and Hal David and performed by Marilyn McCoo.
-It appears in the opening credits while clips from the original The Parent Trap movie play, and is reprised in the closing credits when the final scene (Nikki and Mary, as junior bridesmaids/flower girls, walk up the aisle after their parents' wedding) is frozen.

-Other songs in the film include "Nothin' At All", sung by Andrea Robinson, who would later voice Ariel's mother, Athena, in Disney's The Little Mermaid: Ariel's Beginning, and "Stand Back", sung by Phyllis St. James.
+The theme song is "Let's Keep What We've Got" written by Fox and Hal David and performed by Marilyn McCoo.
+The theme song is played over the opening credits, which shows clips from the original The Parent Trap movie play and is reprised during the closing credits when the final scene (Nikki and Mary, as junior bridesmaids/flower girls, walk up the aisle after their parents' wedding) is frozen.
+Other songs in the film include "Nothin' at All" sung by Andrea Robinson, who would later voice Ariel's mother, Athena, in Disney's The Little Mermaid: Ariel's Beginning and "Stand Back," sung by Phyllis St. James.

-Prequel

-In November 2, 2025, the third film in the Parent Trap trilogy was production.